williamgrosset/fokus/README.md

 *This is my first time using React, so any feedback is appreciated!*

+### Development
++ Build and test scripts in ```scripts/```
++ Photo assests in ```png/```
++ React components in ```src/js/popup/```
++ Tests in ```test/```

 ## F.A.Q.
 ### Why am I making this?
 I have started to notice that I subconciously go to websites that I do not actually want to be on.
 Individuals seek stimulus, so we happen to distract our mind when we get bored.
 Whether it is Facebook, Twitch, Reddit, or any other domain - when I am working, I want to be completely focused on what is currently important.
 We are all guilty of this, but we can fix it.
+I also really wanted to learn [React](https://facebook.github.io/react/).

 ### "Domain blocking has already been solved."
 Not exactly.
 Most extensions are a bit overkill with their design and functionality.
 I want to build something that I can easily use everyday and be able to practice meditation when I need it the most.